 5. Defensive Driving Motorcycle

 In an accident, it’s a common excuse by the motorists to say that they didn’t see the rider.
-Because of the smaller road presence of a motorcycle, larger vehicles are unable to see you comparing to a regular size car.
+Because of the smaller road presence of a motorcycle, larger vehicles are unable to see you compared to a regular size car.
 Knowing this situation on the road, you must be extra careful when riding near other motorists.
 Especially on trucks and other large vehicles.
 You must learn the blind spots and avoid staying in those areas.
 Always check your mirrors and be alert on other vehicles.
 Anticipate the movement of other motorists to avoid possible collisions and accidents.

 6. Make Yourself Visible